Issues Involved When Receiving Survivor Benefits

 Family members of deceased workers are eligible to receive survivor benefits under social security rules.
 The beneficiary’s widow or widower, dependent children and dependent parents are all entitled to these monthly benefits.

 A worker’s widow or widower may receive this benefit in full at age 65 if born before January 1940.
 However, a surviving spouse may also receive this benefit as early as age 60 but at a reduced rate or amount.
 If a widow or widower is disabled, he can begin receiving benefits at age 50.

 A surviving spouse who takes care of the decedent’s child who is eligible to a child’s benefit and also disabled, may receive benefits at any age.

 The deceased worker’s unmarried children, who are under age 18, are also entitled to receive benefits.
-If they get disabled before age 22 and remain under this permanent condition, they can get benefits at any age.
+If they are disabled before age 22 and remain under this permanent condition, they can get benefits at any age.
 In some instances, even stepchildren, grandchildren, or adopted children can receive the same benefits.

 A worker’s dependent parents can receive benefits if they are age 62 or older, provided the worker contributes at least half the share of their support.